In the winter of 2016, I was assisting my friend place an order for an Adidas Yeezy shoe on Alibaba.com.

 The priority of every marketer should be retaining and nurturing existing customers; this is more prudent than running promotional marketing campaigns to obtain new customers all the time.

-It costs between six to seven times more to acquire a new customer than to maintain an existing one.
+It costs six to seven times more to acquire a new customer than to maintain an existing one.

 89% of companies see customer experience as a key to driving customer loyalty and retention.